Lyubov Popova: Constructivism

 As early as 1917, in parallel with her Suprematist work, the artist had made fabric designs and worked on Agitprop books and posters, In the Tenth State Exhibition: Non Objective Creativity and Suprematism, 1918, she contributed the architectonic series of paintings.
 She continued painting advanced abstract works until 1921.
 In the 5x5=25 Exhibition of 1921, Popova and her four fellow Constructivists declared that easel painting was to be abandoned and all creative work was to be for the people and the making of the new society.
 Popova worked in a broad range of mediums and disciplines, including painting, relief, works on paper, and designs for the theater, textiles, and typography.
 Popova did not join the Working Group of Constructivists when it was set up in Moscow in March 1921, but joined by the end of 1921.
 In 1923 she began creating designs for fabric to be manufactured by the First State Textile Printing Works in Moscow.

 From 1921 to 1924 Popova became entirely involved in Constructivist projects, sometimes in collaboration with Varvara Stepanova, the architect Alexander Vesnin and Alexander Rodchenko.
 She produced stage designs: Vsevolod Meyerhold's production of Fernand Crommelynck's The Magnanimous Cuckold, 1922; her Spatial Force Constructions were used as the basis of her art teaching theory at Vkhutemas.
 She designed typography of books, production art and textiles, and contributed designs for dresses to LEF.

 She worked briefly in the Cotton Printing Factory in Moscow with Varvara Stepanova.

 Death and legacy

 Popova died at the peak of her artistic powers two days after the death of her son, from whom she had contracted scarlet fever in 1924 in Moscow.
 A large exhibition of her work opened in Moscow from 21 December 1924 to January 1925, at Stroganov Institute, Moscow.
 The exhibition included Popova's works such as seventy-seven paintings, as well as books, posters, textile designs, and line engravings.
 "Artist-Constructor" was the term applied to Popova by her contemporaries in the catalogue of the artist's posthumous exhibition.

+Popova was the subject of an exhibition at the Museo de Arte Abstracto Español, Cuenca (18 February - 23 May 2004) and Museu Fundación Juan March, Palma (4 June - 4 September 2004) of works created from 1910 to 1922 and loaned from the State Tretyakov Gallery in Moscow.

 Rodchenko/Popova: Defining Constructivism, an exhibition of the work of Popova, Rodchenko, and other Constructivists was shown at Tate Modern, London, in 2009, and subsequently at Museo Reina Sofia, Madrid.

 Popova's work was included in the 2021 exhibition Women in Abstraction at the Centre Pompidou.